 While in jail, Turner decided he was going to clear the jailhouse single-handedly.
 He started fighting with the others and even bit another prisoner.
 Jailer Lovely went into the cell to stop the men from fighting.
 Turner punched Lovely in the face with such force it knocked him to the ground.
 As Lovely tried to stand, Turner, tried to grab the jailer’s pistol.

-During the struggle, the gun fired and hit Grigsby in the chest, standing across the room.
+During the struggle, the gun fired and hit Grigsby, who was standing across the room, in the chest.

 At the local hospital, they could not remove the bullet that had passed through his lung and liver.
 He died the next morning and later buried near his home in Lott’s Creek.